-where backslash (\) flags the start of a property.
+where the backslash $(\)$ denotes the start of a property.
 Note that the property value appears in single quotes.
 This is recommended to unambiguously identify the beginning and end of the property value.
 Do not use double quotes (GED restriction).

 Text macros are used to make it easier to specify properties.
 For example, the property "SCOPE" specifies the scope of a signal.
-It can assume the values "LOCAL", "GLOBAL", or "INTERFACE".
+It can assume the values "LOCAL," "GLOBAL," or "INTERFACE."
 Instead of adding the property SCOPE='LOCAL' or SCOPE='GLOBAL' to a signal, text macros for each are predefined for the Compiler in a file.
 These text macros are:

-L = 'SCOPE="LOCAL"' G = 'SCOPE="GLOBAL"' I = 'SCOPE="INTERFACE"'
+L = 'SCOPE="LOCAL"'G = 'SCOPE="GLOBAL"'I = 'SCOPE="INTERFACE"'

-When used in a signal name the text macros are expanded by the Compiler into the proper form.
-For example:
+When used in a signal name, the text macros are expanded by the Compiler into the proper form.
+For example is expanded to:

+CLOCK \I

-CLOCK \ \I V CLOCK \ \SCOPE="INTERFACE"
+CLOCK \SCOPE="INTERFACE"

-To define additional global text macros for property name/value pairs, see section 4.34.
-The designer may define additional text macros with a DEFINE body in a drawing.
-See section 4.30.
+To define additional global text macros for property name/value pairs, see section 5.
+The designer may define additional text macros with a DEFINE body in a drawing (see section 5).

 Text macro parameters can be used to create property name/value pairs whose values need to be assigned on an instance by instance basis.
 For example, assume a property called LENGTH which can take on many values.
-A global text macro definition of the property might be:
+A global text macro definition of the property might be where %1 refers to the first text macro parameter (text macro parameters are separated by spaces).
+When used in a signal name, the value of the property is placed after the text macro as follows which expands to:

-LEN = 'LENGTH = "%1"'
+LEN = 'LENGTH = "%1"